abdullasulaiman/scaffold-react-ts-rollup/README.md

     This is still debatable.
 Do you still want to have this structure where styles are separate or should be part of component / container components folder ?
 We can discuss this <br>

 ### **tests** <br>
     Same can be said for the tests folder as well.
-We can take it up in the next meeting <br>
+We can take it up in the next meeting.

 ### **translations** <br>
-    This folder contains all the translations associated with the application. <br>
-    The structure should be as follows <br>
+    This folder contains all the translations associated with the application.The structure should be as follows
-        locales <br>
+- locales
-            - en {Language} <br>
+    - en {Language}
-                - translation.json {All Translation [key: value]} <br>
+        - translation.json {All Translation [key: value]}

-    Following dependencies are used as part of translation <br>
+- Following dependencies are used as part of translation <br>
+    - i18next
+    - i18next-browser-languagedetector
-    i18next, i18next-browser-languagedetector, i18next-xhr-backend <br>
+    - i18next-xhr-backend <br>
-    // Points to be discussed <br>
+- Points to be discussed <br>
-    The translation has been defined in the PO files.
-Some questions regarding this are <br>
+    - The translation has been defined in the PO files.
+Some questions regarding this are
         - We should completely move out of PO files and create translations from scratch?
 Cost involved ?
-Right approach? <br>
+Right approach?
-        - We should stick to the current process of creating a PO file and should have intermediate process to convert them to <br>
-           translation.json which will be consumed by the i18next ? <br>
+        - We should stick to the current process of creating a PO file and should have intermediate process to convert them to translation.json which will be consumed by the i18next ?

-    We will be trimming / removing translation keys which are not be used as part of the final build. <br>
+- We will be trimming / removing translation keys which are not be used as part of the final build.
-    i18next-scanner is the npm module which scan source, extract translation keys/values, and merge them into i18n resource files. <br>
+- **i18next-scanner** is the npm module which scan source, extract translation keys/values, and merge them into i18n resource files.
-    This will be run a separate script as part of the build. i18next-scanner.config.js is the configuration file <br>
+This will be run a separate script as part of the build. **i18next-scanner.config.js** is the configuration file

     Repo link : https://github.com/i18next/i18next-scanner <br>